-12 Sick Leave Quota will be available for cash out on termination only for the purpose of recovering sick leave which has been taken in advance of entitlement.
+Sick Leave Quota (60) will be available for cash out on termination only for the purpose of recovering sick leave which has been taken in advance of entitlement.
 There will be no payout of unused sick leave.
+Recovery should be entered as hours into Infotype 0015.

 Time Transfer Specifications

 Time Transfer Specifications (Infotype 2012) can be used as flags to alter processing, achieve special outcomes or fulfil complex business requirements.

-For RMIT Australia there are currently no Time Transfer Specs noted as required.
+For RMIT Australia the below is the only requirement for Time Transfer Specs.
+This should be migrated at Go-Live only, there’s no requirement for ongoing maintenance –

+ZTT1 VE Teaching Lve Ent.
+Ovrd – Used to drive eligibility for VE Teaching Leave

 Collision Between Time Infotypes